Daniel Savitsky, 83, of Wyoming, died Friday September 3, 2021 with his loving family by his side at his daughter and son in law’s home in Dallas, Pa.

 Due to his love for animals, in lieu of flowers, memorial donations may be made to SPCA of Luzerne County, 524 E. Main St., Wilkes-Barre, PA 18702, Blue Chip Farm Animal Rescue, 974 Lockville Road, Dallas, PA 18612 or the American Lung Association.

 Beautifully written.
 Such a special man and uncle.
 RIP.
 Big hugs to the Grellas.
-Xoxo Sending love, the KovalsThe Kovals (about 1 month ago)
+Xoxo Sending love, the KovalsThe Kovals (3 months ago)

 So sorry to hear about the passing of Daniel.
 Our thoughts and prayers go out to his family and friends.
-God bless you all.Granteed family (about 1 month ago)
+God bless you all.Granteed family (3 months ago)

 Dan was a quirky (in an endearing way), kind man who will be missed in our neighborhood.
 Thoughts and prayers to the family.
-May Dan Rest In Peace.Kellie Tirva (about 1 month ago)
+May Dan Rest In Peace.Kellie Tirva (3 months ago)